Turi (Pashtun tribe): History

 The Mughal Emperor Babur mentions the Turis in Kurram in his diary of 1506.

 In the 18th century, the Turi and their cousin tribe Zazai came into quarrel with the Bangash of the Kurram Valley which was then part of Durrani Empire (Kurram came under the British Raj after the Second Anglo-Afghan War of 1879–80).
-The Turis succeeded to capture the Paywar Pass, Shalozan and Malana, pushed the Bangash of the area southeastwards towards the Miranzai Valley, and eventually the Turis settled in the upper Kurram Valley.
+The Turis succeeded to capture the Paywar Pass, Shalozan and Malana, pushed the Bangash of the area southeastwards towards central and lower Kurram, and eventually the Turis settled in the upper Kurram Valley.